macsencasaus/leet-royale-tamuhack/frontend/notes/note.md

 # TODO

 -   Joining, have a lobby where you can see everyone joining
     -   Will have a countdown
 -   Tabs on question screen
     -   Question
     -   Leaderboard
         -   Show test cases passed
         -   Show when someone is safe/passed
     -   Store
 -   Editor screen
 -   Console screen
 -   Class for connection
     -   Any part of the program can subscribe to it, and it will send signals upon a message
     -   Any function listening can then respond to it in the way they desire

 # Messages

 -   Initial connection and send username
 -   Move to waiting screen
 -   Move to programming

 # Fix

 -   Kahoot leaderboard

-- Pass and fail both visible and invisible test cases
-    - 50% chance to have this or just pass everything